 The course focuses on a project preparation and planning (including creating a pilot experiment), with the assumption that the student will perform an eye-tracking experiment shortly after the course.

-Examination includes: 1) a project plan using eye tracking, 2) a pilot experiment and analysis (reported on in the project plan).
+1) a project plan using eye tracking, 2) a pilot experiment and analysis (reported on in the project plan).
 The project plan is an approximately 4-6 page description of a study that you could perform using eye-tracking.
 You briefly present the theory behind the study, and then carefully describe the method, how you designed the experiment, what eye-tracker you use, how you perform the analysis and why you chose the specific measures you use in your analysis.
 You then discuss the pilot you have performed and report pilot results in 1-2 figures together with an explanatory text.
 Finally, briefly discuss what you have learned from the pilot (either towards answering your hypothesis or as input for a next design iteration).
 The focus is on the method description of how you use eye tracking, not the theory/introduction.

-For info and applications, contact diederick_c.niehorsterhumlab.luse.
+Fot info and applications, contact: diederick_c.niehorsterhumlab.luse.